DigitalPublishingToolkit/NN09/md/10Rules.md

 with aren’t there?

-One of these platforms, however, almost succeeded in deflecting Facebook’s power – until Facebook finally bought it themselves out of sheer necessity.
+One of these platforms, however, almost succeeded in deflecting Facebook’s power – until Facebook bought it themselves out of sheer necessity.
 The messaging application WhatsApp doesn’t do much more than let users send each other messages, and yet it became a serious threat for Facebook.
 The app, available for both iPhone and Android, had